NCHlab/mortgage_payments_tracker_gui/README.md

 Welcome to the Mortgage Payments Tracker (MPT).
 This is the frontend for the website and requires the associated MPT API to function.

 > Note: Due to specific considerations, an instance of this server + API can only be used by 1 set of people who know each other.
-This is due to data on some pages being shared for all users (this project has a specific case for me - which is obvious by its name), thus adding in featurs for gobal public use has not been done.
+This is due to data on some pages being shared for all users (this project has a specific case for me - which is obvious by its name), thus adding in features for gobal public use has not been done.

 Demo Access can be found on: demo.nayamc.com/mortgage